 Nebo Loop Trail This complex provides access to enjoyable play areas including the Mt.
 Nebo high-tops/wilderness area, and the Wasatch Range.
 Access to the complex is provided through the Payson and Salt Creek (Nephi) canyon trailheads.
 Groomed trails – 28 miles.

-Owners of Snowmobiles, brought into Utah by non-residents, may need a non-resident permit for their machine.
-Some states offer reciprocity, meaning there is a mutual agreement between states not to charge non-residents fees.
-To see if you need a permit visit the Utah State Parks web page.
+Owners of Snowmobiles, brought into Utah by non-residents, will need a non-resident permit for their machine, visit the Utah State Parks web page.
 Permits can be purchased locally at:

 Fairview- North Skyline 8,975’ Big Drift 9,652’ Miller’s Flat 8,988’

 Ephraim Canyon- The Meadows 9,858’ Seeley Creek 9,904’

 Manti Canyon- Thistle Flat 8,787’

 When Snowmobiling in the backcountry please be prepared for extreme weather; including subzero temperatures, winter storms, and wind.
 Do Not Ride without a GPS unit.